ayal/cepter-docs/README.md

 | **status**    | If absent - default is 200           | If absent - default is 200                   |

-### Changing a Request
-- choose "Change" as interception rule type
-- you can either change the request url entirely or use `<URL>` as a placeholder for original url
-- requestHeaders will be **merged** into original request headers
-- requestPostData will **replace** the original request post-data
-- body / status / responseHeader fields are irrelevant when choosing "Change" interception type

 ### Interception rule examples:

 #### Replacing / Merging body JSON